RandolphVI/Hierarchical-Multi-Label-Text-Classification/README.md

 ### Text Segment

+1. You can use `nltk` package if you are going to deal with the English text data.

-You can use `jieba` package if you are going to deal with the Chinese text data.
+2. You can use `jieba` package if you are going to deal with the Chinese text data.

 ### Data Format